Luther Black and the Cold Hard Facts

 “Matt is my secret weapon.
 Besides his incredible playing he is also my sounding board,” say Wagner, who also produced both albums.
 “I don’t know if I could have made this record without his input.”
 Wagner and Wissler shared a similar path before meeting at a jam session in a New Jersey basement hosted by a mutual friend.
 Both come from Pennsylvania, Wagner from a small coal town and Wissler from the depths of Amish country.
 Both moved to New York City to pursue their dreams before settling in the nearby New Jersey suburbs.
 As they bonded over their rural roots, shared musical experience and love of Hank Williams, it wasn’t long before the duo were writing and recording together.

 For most of his career, Wagner had shunned the spotlight, instead playing bass as a sideman and producing other artists.
-He built an impressive resume working with artists including The dB’s, The Silos, Hearts and Minds, Paul Collins, Emily Duff, The Swales, Storytown as well as countless bar bands.
+He built an impressive resume working with artists including The dB’s, The Silos, Hearts and Minds, Paul Collins, Emily Duff, The Cucumbers, Storytown as well as countless bar bands.
 “I’ve always been content to be ‘just the bass player.’
 I don’t mind lurking in the background, digging in to the groove and getting lost in the music,” he says.
 “But one of the side effects of working with so many great songwriters is that little by little that rubs off.
 Eventually I found myself with a whole batch of songs I’d written, so I decided now it's my turn.”

 Rick Wagner’s journey from a tiny Pennsylvania coal town to Greenwich Village to the New Jersey suburbs has had more than a few ups and downs, but he has lived to tell the tale.
-His story of persistence can perhaps best be summed up in the chorus of “59” from Luther Black and the Cold Hard Facts’ debut -- "I’ve been soaked by the rain/ been baked by the sun/ I’ve been cut and bruised, been royally screwed/ But my will can’t be undone/ I’ve travelled over mountains/ And I’ve crossed the seven seas/ It took 59 years getting here, and I ain’t about to leave."
+His story of perseverance can perhaps best be summed up in the chorus of “59” from Luther Black and the Cold Hard Facts’ debut -- "I’ve been soaked by the rain/ been baked by the sun/ I’ve been cut and bruised, been royally screwed/ But my will can’t be undone/ I’ve travelled over mountains/ And I’ve crossed the seven seas/ It took 59 years getting here, and I ain’t about to leave."